Image List

 #### Set Up Responsive Columns

-In the **Layout** section, configure how many columns display at different screen sizes:
+In the **Layout** section, configure how many columns display at different container sizes:

 {% endstep %}